naytev/naytev-blog/_posts/2015-4-1-the-formula-perfect-social-share-message.md

 		Social networks are a key point of discovery for your content, and organic sharing is increasingly the primary source of this discovery (not  “Top Down” posts from a brand’s social media page).
 The way your content appears on social when people share it is hard coded in your site’s open graph (OG) tags.
 Changing your OG tags is prohibitively resource intensive, especially if you want to manually change them multiple times and for pieces of content.

 		Naytev enables you to easily modify and test different ways of how your content will show up when people share it on Facebook and Twitter.
 The examples we shared in this post are sourced from messages our team has created and tested for a variety of major publishers.
-You can learn more and [start a free 14 day trial of Naytev here](http://www.naytev.com/signup).
+You can learn more and <a href="https://www.naytev.com/signup" class="naytev-sponsored-link">start a free 14 day trial of Naytev here</a>.

 ### Key Takeaways